 The DRM who is not the teacher of record will find these forms necessary for the tasks of registering students into the database and ordering materials.
 The DRM who is also the teacher of record may find the forms to be a more efficient path to student data than searching through the IEP.
 Please note that all the ICAM/NIMAS Forms may be filled in electronically and uploaded to the Indiana online IEP website, or attached to the student’s permanent records that are held by the district.

-Registration of Physical and Learning Disabilities (PH/LD) students by DRM's
+Registration of students with Physical and Learning Disabilities (PH/LD) by DRMs

 - To learn whether or not a student has been entered into the ICAM, choose Edit PH/LD Student on the PH/LD Student Menu.
 You will enter the Student Testing Number (STN) and the first two letters of their last name.
 The STN may be found on the IEP.
 If the student is already entered you will see the student’s name displayed.
 You can click Continue to see the student’s information and make any necessary changes.